ESSO Organisational Structure

 - A Membership Committee has been created to foster the two-way communication between the ESSO Board and the ESSO members.

-- A Young Surgeons Committee who's aim is to help junior surgeons play an active role in the future of surgical oncology
+- A Young Surgeons Committee whose aim is to help junior surgeons play an active role in the future of surgical oncology

 - Ad hoc working groups or Task Forces can be created to tackle specific matters when appropriate.